 4. Buy Searches

-Before you can start searching, you’ll need to to buy a search bundle (you have to be logged in for this).
+Before you can start searching, you’ll need to buy a search bundle (you have to be logged in for this).
 Transactions are handled via PayPal or credit cards.
 You can purchase search bundles via credit card even if you don’t have a PayPal account.

 After you’re done, you’ll be directed back to your account overview page, which will show what you just purchased and keep you updated on how much of your bundle has been used.

-5. Use the TinEye plugin
+5. Use the TinEye browser extension

 6. Upload an image or search by URL